 de SMET, Dr Ingrid A. R., holds a British Academy Postdoctoral Fellowship at Magdalen College Oxford and the European Humanities Research Centre, Oxford.
-She and her husband Prof. George Hugo Tucker (1977) are pleased to announce the birth of their second daughter on 6 September 1996.
+She and her husband Prof. George Hugo Tucker (1977) are pleased to announce the birth of their second daughter in 1996.